When I pictured myself pregnant, I imagined myself going to the gym to lift weights with my belly sticking out, or trekking in the woods.

 Normally my feminist pride would never let a man carry my backpack for me.
 But, when this local offered to help, I didn’t object too hard.
 He ended up carrying my backpack down the last 300 meters of the trail.

 When I told him that I was pregnant (trying to explain why I couldn’t handle my own damn backpack), he looked at me like I was crazy.

 I don’t think I’m crazy.
 I just want to keep doing the things I love.

 “Mothers have to fight like hell not get caught up in “baby prison.”

 Once I got back, I realized it was going to be a long time before I do any backpacking.
 It will be November before I feel normal, and I don’t feel like winter camping with a huge pregnancy belly.

 I know I should take it easy.
 But I also don’t want to give up the things I love just because I’m pregnant (nor do I want to stop once the baby is born!).
 There’s a group camping trip in October which hopefully I’ll be able to make.

 But there is the question of what I’ll do once the kid is born.
-Do I go hardcore and take the baby backpacking like this couple did?
+Do I go hardcore and take the baby backpacking?
 Do I ditch the kid for a few weeks at a time so I can get away?
 Do I put my life on hold until the kid stops breastfeeding?